victorgarciaesgi/regle/docs/src/core-concepts/rules-properties.md

 ### `$invalid`
 - Type: `readonly boolean`

-Indicates the state of validation for given model becomes true when any of its children validators specified in options returns a falsy value.
+Indicates the state of validation for given model becomes true when any of its children rules specified in options returns a falsy value.

 ### `$valid`